Commitment to responsible research assessment: Wellcome and funded organisations

 • highlighting ongoing work through the organisation’s communication channels – such as websites, newsletters and social media

-• running seminars or workshops to engage staff across the organisation in discussions about the principles and responsible and fair research assessment more broadly, and the associated opportunities and challenges
+• running seminars or workshops to engage staff across the organisation about the principles, and responsible and fair research assessment more broadly (this could highlight the associated opportunities and challenges)

 • incorporating information about the principles in staff inductions and in specific training for group leaders and others involved in recruiting and promotion

-Organisations are required to have a process in place to monitor their progress in implementing the principles and ensure this progress is reviewed over time.
+Organisations should have a process in place to monitor their progress in implementing the principles and ensure this progress is reviewed over time.

 Organisations should consider: